ickarakurt/cemkarakurt/src/content/blog/how-to-test-react-hooks-with-2-different-approach.md

 draft: false
 tags:
   - react
-  - hooks
   - testing
+  - frontend
 description:
   Explore React hooks testing through UI interactions and direct calls with the React Testing Library.
 Get started with clear, practical examples.
 ---

-Testing React hooks doesn't have to be daunting.
-Today, I'm thrilled to walk you through two approaches that will elevate your testing game.
+Testing [**React**](https://cemkarakurt.com/tags/react/ "React") hooks doesn't have to be daunting.
+Today, I'm thrilled to walk you through two approaches that will elevate your [**testing**](https://cemkarakurt.com/tags/testing/ "testing") game.
 Whether you're a fan of direct engagement with the UI or prefer the straightforward path of calling hook methods directly, I've got you covered.
 Let's embark on this journey together.

 **Rendering a Component And Interacting with UI Elements**